ADD12/MIT-Aquaculture-Larvae/synthetic_data_generator/README.md

 3. Place larvae images from `data/larvae/`
 4. Generate 5 synthetic images in `data/generated/test_density/`
 5. Create visualizations for each generated image

-## Configuration

-Adjust the following parameters in `main.py` to customize the image generation:

-- `background_path`: Path to the background image
-- `background_anno_path`: Path to the background annotations file
-- `larvae_dir`: Directory containing larvae images
-- `output_dir`: Directory to save generated images
-- `num_samples`: Number of synthetic images to generate

 ## Key Components